Sruthi1623/SEM/src/README.md

 #### Kind of did it wrong do doing the commit again for Lab2.

 #### Forgot to start docker - may be this is the reason for th fail.

+Failed again so - making the default branch as master and trying again.